Enrolment

 Enrolment Policy

-Priority of Enrolment: If the number of applicants exceeds the available spaces, priority for preference students will be determined using some or all of the following criteria as set in our enrolment scheme.
+Priority of Enrolment: If the number of applicants exceeds the available spaces, priority for preference students will be determined using one or more of the following criteria, as outlined in our enrolment scheme.

 Enrolment FAQ